willhowes/makers_portfolio_and_notes/week_10.md

 * Work on LinkedIn profile - developer experience
 * Don't worry about what tech they say they require
 * On LinkedIn, try and work out the management structure and find someone to message saying you are interested in working for them.
-* Ask about what they do to encourage learning (pairing with seniors, tech talks, etc)
+* At the tinerview, ask about what they do to encourage learning (pairing with seniors, tech talks, etc)

 * If you are found by a sourcer, try and get to the actual recruiter.